voutilad/sisu.io/content/posts/paysim-part3.md

 // Call the WCC algorithm using our native graph projection CALL gds.wcc.stream('wccGroups') YIELD nodeId, componentId

-// Algos return internal ids, so fetch the actual Node from the db
-// and use its paysim id
-WITH componentId, collect(gds.util.asNode(nodeId).id) AS clientIds
+// Fetch the Node instance from the db and use its PaySim id WITH componentId, collect(gds.util.asNode(nodeId).id) AS clients

-// Identify groups where there are at least 2 clients WITH *, size(clientIds) as groupSize WHERE groupSize > 1
+// Identify groups where there are at least 2 clients WITH *, size(clients) as groupSize WHERE groupSize > 1
 RETURN * ORDER BY groupSize DESC LIMIT 1000
 ```